eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 Setup a Participant
 ^^^^^^^^^^^^^^^^^^^
-For establishing DDS communication we need to create a participant entity for our *Client* in the *Agent*.
+For establishing DDS communication we need to create a `Participant` entity for the `Client` in the `Agent`.
 We can do this calling *Create participant* operation:

 .. code-block:: C